A Local Paint Company - Applying Higher Principles

 Level 5 Leadership

-• Lead by Example: Roll up your sleeves and credit the team for wins, fostering a culture where human beings thrive together.
+Lead by Example: Roll up your sleeves and credit the team for wins, fostering a culture where people thrive on quality and collaboration.

 First Who, Then What